emil-perhinschi/zug-tap/README.md

  - todo()
  - ... aiming at a similar API like Test::More has
  - test with established TAP consumers
+ - write .tap files

+TODO tests:
+ - plan exists and result is based on passed tests matching planned tests
+ - plan does not exist and final result is based on failed tests being equal to 0

+TODO code:
+ - get test final report as a struct
+ - get test final report as json/csv

+TODO think about it:
+ - do something like prove from perl
+ - how would I do standalone tests that do not get compiled in the production version but can be executed when running "dub test" ?
+    Maybe have the tests in a separate source/t/ folder and be imported in a unittest block in the library file ?

 ## WHY